Volunteer - ServePakistan

 In 2019, IMR entered into a collaboration with CDRS (Comprehensive Disaster Relief Services) to send medical missions to their Mother & Child Health Center in Rahat Kot in northern Swat which provides primary care to the neighboring rural population and is equipped with basic diagnostic facilities.
 The first mission took place in November 2019 when our pioneer team of 4 dedicated volunteers traveled on a week long mission.
 The Covid pandemic in 2020 hampered our plans when many of our international missions had to be canceled.
 However, we have been able to restart the medical mission to Pakistan in November 2020.
 Our 7 missions so far have provided free primary care to 13,733 patients.

-Following the devastating floods in August 2022, IMANA took quick action in relief efforts by providing food aid in difficult to reach areas, procuring lifesaving medications and supplies worth over $1.6 million to aid local hospitals and clinics, and deploying multiple rapid response teams to aid in medical camps across the Sindh and Punjab regions.
+Following the devastating floods in August 2022, IMANA provided food aid to 6,000 individuals & families in difficult to reach areas, procured lifesaving medications and supplies worth over $1.6 million to aid local hospitals and clinics, and deployed multiple rapid response teams to aid in medical camps that treated 18,555 patients across all four provinces.

 Volunteer OpportunitiesServePakistan Medical Missions